suffolklibraries/lgc/content/collections/events/blank-page-30-12.md

     content:
       -
         type: text
-        text: 'Learn how to make your own winter warmers using upcycled materials! ' -
-    type: paragraph
-    attrs:
-      textAlign: left
-    content:
-      -
-        type: text
-        text: 'This workshop is part of '
+        text: 'Create your very own online game using the software Twine.
+This workshop is part of ' -
-      -
         type: text
         marks: